 Lead Lift Management System: B2B analytics platform for multifamily advertising ROI

-Helping property managers see which advertising investments were working.
+Helping property managers see which advertising investments are working.

 The user wasn't a renter browsing listings.
 It was a property manager trying to justify a six-figure advertising budget to their regional director.